Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 ## Debugging a CMP as a service

 If you are actively developing a services based CMP then things should be more familiar than as a sidecar.
-You still need to bare in mind that CMP errors are cached by the repo-server in Redis.
+You still need to bear in mind that CMP errors are cached by the repo-server in Redis.
 Restarting the repo-server Pod will not clear the cache.
 Always do a "Hard Refresh" when actively developing a CMP so you have the latest output.

 ### Other Common Errors
 | Error Message | Cause |